Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Evaluation and Discussion

-In Fig. \ref{fig:exp_meandyn}, compared to the predictions with a prior mean, the errors and uncertainties reached are much higher for few training samples compared to integrating the nominal dynamics.
+In Fig. \ref{fig:exp_meandyn}, unlike the predictions with a prior mean, the errors and uncertainties reached are much higher for few training samples compared to integrating the nominal dynamics.
 As the number of training samples increases, the accuracy improves until it is close to the prediction accuracy of the integrators with a prior nominal model and partially surpasses the pure nominal dynamics.
-As before, minimal and maximal coordinates result in similar behavior while the sin/cos parameterization outperforms both, at least for the pendulum.
-We only evaluated up to 512 samples due to the long computation times for optimizing hyperparameters, which would also be undesirable in an experimental implementation.
+As before, minimal and maximal coordinates result in similar behavior.
+In the case of the pendulum, the sin/cos parameterization outperforms both.
+We only evaluate up to 512 samples due to the long computation times for optimizing hyperparameters, which would also be undesirable in an experimental implementation.